-If you share your label with other clients, enable sharing of your Excel spreadsheet in OneDrive so other clients can log in with their credentials.
+If you share your label or solution with other clients, enable sharing of your Excel spreadsheet in OneDrive so other clients can log in with their credentials.

+There are two types of Microsoft accounts: personal accounts and work/school accounts.
 You can share only Spreadsheets from the same type of account.
 You can share spreadsheets from one personal account to another or from one work/school account to another.
-You can't share a spreadsheet between personal and school/ work accounts.
+You can't share a spreadsheet between personal and school/work accounts.

-NiceLabel will prompt other clients for Microsoft login when opening labels/ solutions.
+NiceLabel will prompt other clients for Microsoft login when opening labels/solutions.